Angel Makers of Nagyrév: Capture

 Three conflicting accounts have been cited to explain how the Angel Makers were eventually detected.
 In one, Szabó, one of the Angel Makers, was caught in the act by two visitors who survived her poisoning attempts.
 She pointed a finger at a woman with the surname Bukenoveski, who in turn named Fazekas.
-In another account, a medical student in a neighboring town found high arsenic levels in a body that washed up on the riverbank, leading to an investigation.
+In another account, a medical student in a neighbouring town found high arsenic levels in a body that washed up on the riverbank, leading to an investigation.
 However, according to Béla Bodó, a Hungarian-American historian and author of the first scholarly book on the subject, the murders were finally made public in 1929 when an anonymous letter to the editor of a small local newspaper accused women from the Tiszazug region of the country of poisoning family members.

-The authorities exhumed dozens of corpses from the local cemetery.
-34 women and one man were indicted.
-Afterwards, 26 of the Angel Makers were tried, among them Susi Oláh.
-Eight were sentenced to death but only two were executed.
-Another 12 received prison sentences.
+Authorities exhumed dozens of corpses from the local cemetery.
+28 suspects were brought to trial (all but two were women), and they were convicted of 162 murders.
+While the case was investigated in detail, with 12 trials held between 1929 and 1931, no precise figures for the number of victims are available, as other sources estimated them at around 300.
+The authorities tried the cases separately in order to avoid publicity.
+The trials eventually ended with six death sentences (three were hanged, and the sentences of the other three were commuted: one was acquitted and two received life imprisonment), eight cases of life imprisonment, and two shorter prison sentences.